-Age-Adjusted Firearm-Related Injury Rate in Colerain Township, 2010-2014
+Age-Adjusted Firearm-Related Injury Rate in Colerain Township, 2010-2014 have lasting effects on communities.
+Homicide is an extreme outcome of the broader public health problem of interpersonal violence38.
+Intentional injury is another form of interpersonal

-Age-Adjusted Intentional Injury Rate in Colerain Township, 2010-2014 767.9 per 100,000 and overdose40.
-A community with deteriorating neighborhoods can lack empowerment and collective
+Age-Adjusted Intentional Injury Rate in Colerain Township, 2010-2014

-Age-Adjusted Intentional Injury Mortality Rate in Colerain Township, 2010-2014 14.6 per 100.000
+Age-Adjusted Intentional Injury Mortality Rate in Colerain Township, 2010-2014

 There are multiple factors associated with the built environment that can influence drug use and drug overdoses40.
-Neighborhood deterioration can also have an influence on drug usage efficacy. a critical way that communities inhibit the perpetration of violence^{40,5}.
+Neighborhood deterioration can also have an influence on drug usage efficacy, a critical way that communities inhibit the perpetration of violence^{40,5}.
 Residents who are living in a deteriorating built environment may experience an increase in psychological distress which may encourage an increase in risk taking and more dangerous drug abuse activity40.